If you’re thinking about studying tourism and wondering what you can do with a degree in tourism, the answer is “A lot!”

 Your tourism degree is essentially where you learn all the practical and theoretical skills you need to understand the bigger picture of how tourism and hospitality businesses (and the industry) operate.

-For example, some of the core subjects of the Bachelor of Business (Tourism Management) at Torrens University include:
+For example, some of the core subjects of the Diploma of Travel and Tourism at Torrens University in partnership with Flight Academy include:

 A tourism degree is designed to create leaders, managers, entrepreneurs, consultants, specialists or strategists.